syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Paragraph.md

 //Adds new text to the paragraph

-IWTextRange firsttext = paragraph.AppendText("Paragraphs are the basic elements of the Word document.
+IWTextRange text = paragraph.AppendText("Paragraphs are the basic elements of the Word document.
 It can contain text and images.");

 //Applies paragraph formatting